Essenceia/low-latency-ethernet/README.md

 Assumptions :

-- IP is staticly defined

-- destination address will never change

 - UDP data provider will transmit data without holes or bubbles

 ## TCP

+Features :

+- IPv4

 Assumptions :

-- IP is staticly defined

 - ITCH server is located at a single designation address

 - There will only be 1 connection alive at a time

+## Common features and assumptions

+Features and assumptions shared amoung all ethernet interface.

+Features :

+- IP is staticly defined

+- Gateway MAC is statically defined

+Assumptions :

+- Remote server address will never change